 - return your loved one’s belongings, which you’ll need to sign for, possibly collecting valuables from the cashier’s office

-- have information about local support services for bereaved people.
+- provide information about local support services for bereaved people.

 At this point, you may also be able to view your loved one if you wish (this is very much a personal decision, so don’t feel obliged to do this).